-I want to talk about Collagen.
 I now understand the importance of Collagen and why it is so beneficial for the human body?
 We need it, gotta have it!

 Collagen is Greek for “kolla”, which means glue.
 Collagen Protein found in our bodies holds us together.
 Collagen production declines naturally as we get older.
 So it’s not a bad idea to take supplements.
-If you decide to take supplements, take it with vitamin C—it helps absorb the nutrients in the collagen.
+If you decide to take collagen supplements, take it with vitamin C—it helps absorb the loop to seenutrients in the collagen.

 There’s Healing in the Bones￼